HomeMemorializationWhat do I do with the ashes after a direct cremation?

 Scattering cremated remains.
 What to Know

 With more families turning to direct cremation as a simple and affordable solution, we are finding that this question is arising more frequently.
 “What shall we do with the cremation ashes?”.
 How do you conduct a cremation memorialization?
+For the bigger picture, see our complete guide to planning a family-led memorial after direct cremation.

 In many cases, the family opted for a direct cremation as they had already decided against interment and simply wanted to take care of the immediate disposition of their loved one in an inexpensive, ‘no-fuss’ manner.